HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="cms_adoption.sql"
 ) }}

-As of July 2021, over 45% of public websites are powered by a CMS platform, indicating growth of over 7% from 2020.
+As of July 2021, over 45% of public websites are powered by a CMS platform, indicating growth of over 7% [from 2020](../2020/cms#cms-adoption).
 This breaks down to 45% on desktop, up from 42% in 2019, and 46% on mobile, up from 42% in 2020.

 It is interesting to compare these numbers with another commonly used dataset, such as <a hreflang="en" href="https://w3techs.com/technologies/history_overview/content_management/all/q">W3Techs</a>, which reported that as of July 2021, 64.6% of websites are created using a CMS, up from 59.2% in July 2020, which is an increase of over 9%.

 The deviation between our analysis and W3Techs' analysis can be explained by a difference in research methodologies, and the definition of what is a CMS.

-W3Techs definition is the following: "_Content management systems are applications for creating and managing the content of a website.
+W3Techs definition is the following: "_Content Management Systems are applications for creating and managing the content of a website.
 We include all such systems in this category, also systems that are often classified as wikis, blog engines, discussion boards, static site generators, website editors or any type of software that provides website content_."

+{# TODO You don't explain whats different?
+I guess it's implied that Wappalyzer has a stricter definition excluding Shopify and the like, but should be be more explicit on this rather than assuming the readers will follow? #}

 You can read more about ours on the [Methodology](./methodology) page.